Romania’s PM Tudose: Bulgaria and Romania will be part of Schengen within a year

 Prime Minister Tudose added, the four countries involved had the same strategic interests, including energy security and independence.
 “The gas connection between Serbia, Bulgaria, Serbia and Romania is very important.
 So are the electrical connections we are working on.
 It is important for all four countries to act as a single partner in terms of energy relations with the rest of the European Union.”

-Photo on top of page: Prime Minister Tudose, by PSD, Romania
+Photo at top of page: Prime Minister Tudose, by PSD, Romania